 The Grand Canyon West Rim is only two hours outside of Las Vegas.
 And it offers some of the most incredible adventures imaginable.

-There are scenic viewpoints, ziplining, helicopter rides, and hiking trails.
-And let’s not forget – the famous Skywalk.
+There are scenic viewpoints, ziplining, helicopter rides, hiking trails, and the famous Skywalk!

-So in this guide, I’ll help you create your travel itinerary and share tips to maximize your Grand Canyon time.
+So, in this guide, I’ll share my favorite activities and give you tips to maximize your time.

 Table of Contents[Hide][Show]

-- When Is The Best Time To Visit The West Rim?
+- When Is The Best Time To Visit?

-- Is There A Place To Stay The Night?
+- Are There Places To Stay The Night?

-- How Long Does It Take To See The West Rim?
+- How Long Does It Take To See The Western Rim?

 - Can You Visit Hoover Dam And The Grand Canyon In One Day?